 Squats are an effective body resistance exercise that works the lower body.

-Squats are also a functional exercise that can help you with daily tasks, like sitting in a chair and bending down to get something off a low shelf.
+They are also functional exercises that can help you with daily tasks, like sitting in a chair and bending down to get something off a low shelf.
 That’s because they work the same muscles you use to do those activities.

-For best results, do squats along with cardiovascular exercises and other strength training moves.
+For best results, do squats several times a week along with cardiovascular exercises and other strength training moves.